High Lunge Pose

 Step Three

 On an exhalation, step your left foot forward again.
-Rest briefly in Uttanasana before you step your right foot back this time, repeating the same steps on this side for the same amount of time.
+Rest briefly in Uttanasana before you step your right foot back this time, repeating the same steps on this side for the same duration.

 Beginner's Tip: